An Importance Sampling Algorithm for the Ising Model with Strong Couplings: Numerical Experiments

 \section{Numerical Experiments}

-The importance sampling schemes of Section~\ref{sec:IS} are applied to estimate the free energy~(\ref{eqn:FreeEnergy}) per site, i.e., $\frac{1}{N}\ln Z$, of 2D Ising models of size $N = 30\times 30$.
-All simulation results show $\frac{1}{N}\ln Z$ vs.\ the number of samples for models with periodic boundary conditions, where to create periodic boundary conditions extra edges (with appropriate factors) are added to connect the sites on opposite sides of the boundary.
-In this case, $|\B| = 2N$.
+We apply the importance sampling algorithm to estimate the log partition function per site, i.e., $\frac{1}{N}\ln Z$, of 2D Ising models.
+All simulation results show $\frac{1}{N}\ln Z$ vs.\ the number of samples for \emph{one instance}\footnote{In statistical physics, estimating quantities for a fixed set of couplings (generated according to some distribution) is called the ``quenched average".} of the model with periodic boundaries.

-We consider 2D ferromagnetic Ising models in an external field with spatially varying model parameters in Section~\ref{sec:NumIsing1}, and 2D ferromagnetic Ising models with spatially varying coupling parameters in the absence of an external field in Section~\ref{sec:NumIsing2}.
-We will also compare the efficiency of the importance sampling scheme and uniform sampling.
-This comparison was carried out for models in a strong external field in~\cite{MeMo:2014a}.
-In the absence of an external field, applying Monte Carlo methods (Gibbs sampling and uniform sampling) in the dual domain to 2D Ising models is also discussed in~\cite{MoLo:ISIT2013, AY:2014}.
-In Section~\ref{sec:NumPotts}, we consider 2D Potts models of size $N = 30\times 30$ with periodic boundary conditions.
+We consider 2D ferromagnetic Ising models with spatially varying (edge-dependent) coupling parameters without an external field in Section~\ref{sec:NumIsing2} We will also compare the efficiency of the importance sampling algorithm with uniform sampling.
+Comparisons with Gibbs sampling and the Swendsen-Wang algorithm~\cite{SW:87} are discussed in~\cite{MeMo:2014b}.